College of Professional Studies

 Unionized Position Code

-- Three (3) plus years of public relations, copywriting/editorial
+• Three (3) plus years of industry experience in UI design.

 Job Specific Qualifications